irohansh/irohansh/README.md

 ## About

-Pre-final year Computer Science student and Backend Engineer with a focus on building reliable, scalable systems.
-Currently interning at **Cestrum**, where I contribute to backend infrastructure and API development using Go and Node.js.
+Final year Computer Science student and Backend Engineer with a focus on building reliable, scalable systems. where I contribute to backend infrastructure and API development using Node.js.

 **Notable Projects:**